pymc-devs/pymc-examples/myst_nbs/time_series/Forecasting_with_structural_timeseries.myst.md

 ### Specifying a Trend Model

-We will define a model to account for the trend in our data and combine this trend in a additive model with the autoregressive components.
+We will define a model to account for the trend in our data and combine this trend in an additive model with the autoregressive components.
 Again the model is much as before, but now we add additional latent features.
 These are to be combined in a simple additive combination but we can be more creative here if it would suit our model.

 ```{code-cell} ipython3
 def make_latent_AR_trend_model(